-According to the new financial, revenue model agreed by the ICC with the cricket boards, the Board of Control for Cricket in India (BCCI) will receive US$405m of the cricket governing body’s income over an eight-year period spanning from 2016-2023.
-This revenue share is still 165 million US dollars less than what the Indian cricket board had received during the previous cycle.
+According to the new financial, revenue model agreed by the ICC with the cricket boards, the Board of Control for Cricket in India (BCCI) will receive US$405m of the global cricket governing body’s income over an eight-year period spanning from 2016-2023.
+This revenue share is still $165m less than what the Indian cricket board had received during the previous cycle.

 Below is the ICC revenue breakdown by country/member, according to the new financial sharing model: